bartelsjoshuac/SAPG/CodeAnalysis.md

 	  	return ENOMEM;
 ```

 A 64 bit unsigned int has a max value of 18,446,744,073,709,551,615.
-I suppose a checked could be included to insure that it does not exceed that value however the number is so large the author likely assumeed it be to impossible.
+I suppose a checked could be included to insure that it does not exceed that value however the number is so large the author likely assumed it be to impossible.
 Since there are 9 locations where this same type of operation is done and not checked, I assume skipping this was intentional.

 ***